melowntech/vts-browser-cpp/README.md

 - Rendering API independent -> the library, on its own, does not render anything.
   Instead, it just tells the application what to render.
   However, a convenient OpenGL-based rendering library is also provided.
-- Currently works on Linux, Mac OS and iOS.
+- Currently works on Windows, Linux, macOS and iOS.

 ### WIP